2021 Ole Miss Rebels softball team

-The 2021 Ole Miss Rebels softball team represents the University of Mississippi in the 2021 NCAA Division I softball season.
-The Rebels play their home games at the Ole Miss Softball Complex.
+The 2021 Ole Miss Rebels softball team represented the University of Mississippi in the 2021 NCAA Division I softball season.
+The Rebels played their home games at the Ole Miss Softball Complex.

 Previous season

 The Rebels finished the 2020 season 12–13 overall, and 0–3 in the SEC.
 The season was cut short due to the COVID-19 pandemic.
 Following the season, interim head coach Ruben Felix was not retained.
 He took over for former head coach, Mike Smith, who resigned in December 2019.
 Minnesota head coach Jamie Trachsel was hired on April 24, 2020.